arovge/resume/src/experience.typ

         ("March 2024 – Present", "June 2021 – March 2024", "June 2019 – June 2021").join("\n"),
         "Milwaukee, WI",
         bullets: (
-            "Assisted building and maintaing greenfield iOS application written in SwiftUI to replace legacy Xamarin application, reducing crash rate from 9% to < 1%, reducing time for local development and time to ship a new version of the app, and added thorough logging to the application to make errors actionable for development team.", "Containerized legacy C# applications to run in serverless AWS Fargate, moved secrets to HashiCorp Vault, and created infrastructure to route traffic securely between Route53, ALB, and the ECS cluster, resulting in lowered maintenance costs and more resilient error handling.", "Researched and introduced Swift structured concurrency to the iOS app, reducing the 90-day crash rate by ~94% from ~2,200 crashes to ~130 crashes, improving user experience and app stability for the iOS app with ~25k monthly users."
+            "Assisted building and maintaing greenfield iOS app written in SwiftUI to replace legacy Xamarin app, reducing the crash rate from 9% to < 1%, reducing time for local development and time to ship a new version, and added thorough logging to make errors actionable for development team.", "Researched and introduced Swift structured concurrency to the iOS app, reducing the 90-day crash rate by ~94% from ~2,200 crashes to ~130 crashes, improving user experience and stability for ~25k monthly users.", "Containerized legacy C# services to run in serverless AWS Fargate, moved secrets to HashiCorp Vault, and created infrastructure to serve traffic from Route53 to the ECS cluster, resulting in lowered maintenance costs and faster deployments."
         )
     )
 }